-Archbishop Michael Miller of the Roman Catholic Diocese of Vancouver made this statement about the Liberals’ assisted suicide bill April 14:
+Archbishop Michael Miller of the Roman Catholic Archdiocese of Vancouver made this statement about the Liberals’ assisted suicide bill April 14:

 Unfortunately, the “medical assistance in dying” legislation introduced in Parliament today sets Canada on the tragic course of offering death as the solution to pain and suffering.